Thanatisia/docker-ide/README.md

         - Dockerfiles/ : Contains all docker image templates (Dockerfile)
             - archlinux/ : The base image distribution of the dockerfile image template; This is using ArchLinux
                 + c.Dockerfile : Image Template for setting up a working C programming language development environment
-    - src/ : This is the source directory that will be mounted into the container
+    - projects/ : This is the source directory that will be mounted into the container containing all your applications and projects
         - c : This contains your C programming language source files

 ## Wiki